 Junior & Senior Curriculum

-Junior Curriculum (Year 9 and 10)
+Innovative Junior Curriculum (Years 9 and 10)

 Senior Curriculum (Year 11 to 13 / NCEA Level 1 to 3)

-In each subject, skills and knowledge will be assessed against a number of standards, and each school will use a range of internal and external assessments to measure how well students meet these standards.
+In each subject, skills and knowledge will be assessed against a variety of standards.
+A range of internal and external assessments are used to measure how well students meet these standards.
 When students achieve a standard, they will gain a number of credits.
-Students must obtain a certain number of credits to gain an NCEA Certificate.
+Students must obtain 60 credits to gain an NCEA Certificate.
 There are three levels of NCEA Certificate and generally students work through Levels 1 to 3 from Year 11 to 13, but these can be gained over more than one year.